ISC Men's Indoor Soccer League-Session II-January -March 2018

 Time Frame: I have listed next to each night below what the time frame is for each league night.

-League games will be played only the following dates and only during the following time blocks:
+League games will be played only on the dates listed below and only during the time blocks listed:

-(Please note that this doesn't mean that your team will play on all of the dates listed below, but they will have games on the majority of the dates listed below.)
+(Please note that this doesn't mean that your team will play on all of the dates listed below, but they will have games on the many of the dates listed below.)

 Cost for League: $135 Per Player